 Everything made by hand, with heart.

-Blueberryjam’s recent growth was made possible with the help of friends and contributors through an Indiegogo campaign.
-Thanks to all contributors and supporters for making this possible.
+Blueberryjams came about at a difficult time and was made possible with the help of friends and contributors through an Indiegogo campaign.
+Since it’s launch, this project has allowed me to continue contributing to community spaces & conversations that are dear to me while providing much needed financial support.
+Thanks to all supporters for making this possible. ”

 *Term borrowed from the folks over at rootsimple.org

-The crux of her work experience revolves around project, program, as well as organizational development and best practices with an emphasis on skillsharing, education, creativity, and empowerment.
+The crux of her work experience revolves around project, program, and organizational development and network building with an emphasis on skillsharing, education, creativity, and empowerment.
+All of this rooted in living soils of alternatives to capitalism, feminism, decolonizing and anti-oppression.
 At work and beyond, Pamela has a geeky love for archiving and resource building.
 The kitchen and working with and around food is what Pamela considers her hearth.
-Blueberryjams is the result of a lively concoction of all of her interests and skills.

 You can check out her Linkedin page here.